Writing | Solo Performance | Theatre | Storytelling | Collaboration

 SHOUTOUT TO THE COLLABORATORS and CHAMPIONS OF "DIRTY LAUNDRY" || Stewart Owen Dance, Gavin Stewart, Vanessa Owen, Josh Finck, Michael Lowery, Megan Jones Medford, Janice Lancaster, Wortham Arts. @dirtylaundry_avl

 Hailing from Milwaukee, Wisconsin, Gina Cornejo (she/her & they/them), is the daughter of a Peruvian mariachi singer and a professional jazz dancer.
 A proud Queer Americana Peruana.
-She is a writer, solo performance artist, dancer, singer, choreographer, voice over artist and credentialed pilgrim.
+She is a writer, solo performance artist, dancer, singer, choreographer, voice over artist and credentialed Camino de Santiago pilgrim.
 She firmly believes our distinct path of artistic expression is one based on the risk of venturing out to seek within.
-NEXT UP: Asheville Fringe Festival with her autobiographical "DIRTY LAUNDRY" performance March 24 and March 26!
+JUST HAPPENED: Asheville Fringe Festival solo show of her autobiographical "DIRTY LAUNDRY" performance March 24 and March 26.
+NEXT UP: LEAF May 13th live performance with Sonos Poetica!
+AND Summer with American Players Theatre!

-Cultivating honest, raw expression and healing through writing and performance, her original piece "Atmosphere," was recently featured in "Still: Life" a performance of tremendous diligence and tender Covid-safe collaborations with Stewart/Owen Dance.
+Cultivating honest, raw expression and healing through writing and performance, her original piece "Atmosphere," was featured in "Still: Life" a performance of tremendous diligence and tender Covid-safe collaborations with Stewart/Owen Dance.
 Performances were held virtually and within various locations throughout the Wortham Center for the Performing Arts, in downtown Asheville, 2020.
+"Atmosphere" was also featured in the Cat Fly Film Festival and was chosen as a film installation for public viewing at the Zan Zan Gallery in December, 2022.

-Currently, Gina Cornejo resides in Asheville, North Carolina.
-She was an Artist-in-Residence at the Wortham Center for the Performing Arts in January 2022 with her collaborators, Gavin Stewart and Vanessa Owen, of Stewart Owen Dance.
-January allowed this trio to produce a film of the original script, "DIRTY LAUNDRY," written by Cornejo.
-This recent pivot away from live performances at the end of January, of this never-before-seen production, will transition into a new iteration in film form.
-(Virtual premiere occurred from FEBRUARY 12-26, 2022.)
+As an Artist-in-Residence at the Wortham Center for the Performing Arts in January 2022 with her collaborators, Gavin Stewart and Vanessa Owen, of Stewart Owen Dance.
+January allowed this trio to produce a 35 minute film of the original script, "DIRTY LAUNDRY," written by Cornejo.
+The worldwide pivot away from live performances at the end of January, (Omicron) this never-before-seen production transitioned into a new iteration in film form featuring three of Cornejo's ten autobiographical stories.
+(Virtual premiere February 12-26, 2022.)

 In July 2022, Cornejo was accepted as the first Artist-in-Residence at Story Parlor for the initial launch of their Story/Arts Residency, a program that champions BIPOC, LGTBQIA+, and individuals from other historically marginalized groups by providing a platform for their work.
 A first iteration of "DIRTY LAUNDRY" was created and presented to three evenings of sold out audiences.

-Gina Cornejo now resides on the Advisory Board of Story Parlor and anticipates her opportunities to widely share her deep adoration of immersive and cringeworthy autobiographical storytelling.
+Gina Cornejo is consistent in her autobiographical writing and anticipates a book publication of "DIRTY LAUNDRY" and to have her solo show "DIRTY LAUNDRY" in a variety of venues nationwide.
+Cornejo resides on the Advisory Board of Story Parlor and anticipates the opportunities to widely share her deep adoration of immersive and cringeworthy autobiographical storytelling.

 RECENTLY. . .